flamholz/annotree2itol/README.md

                         Threshold for binarizing counts or normalized counts.
 ```

 I've included example data in the repository so that you can run the script yourself.
-If you run this commond from the repository root directory, it will generate a dataset marking the presence or absence of several genes at the phylum level.
+If you run this command from the repository root directory, it will generate a dataset marking the presence or absence of several genes at the phylum level.

 ```console
 $ python scripts/annotree2dataset.py -i data/080323_CAs/K01672_alpha_CA.csv \